AKC Miscellaneous Class

 - Availability: Difficult to find

-- Talents: Jogging, service, tracking, herding, watchdog, police, search and rescue, guiding, agility, lure, obedience, Schutzhund, tricks.
+- Talents: Jogging, service, tracking, herding, watchdog, police, search and rescue, guiding, agility, lure, obedience, Schutzhund, and performing tricks.

 The long hair variety needs to be groomed at least once a week.
 The short hair variety needs less grooming, except during heavy shedding seasons, when it needs to be groomed once a day.
 The rough hair variety needs to be brushed once a week and hand stripped (or plucked) twice a year, but doesn’t shed as much as the other two varieties.
 Short hair dogs tend to need more exercise than the rough or long hair Dutchies.
 Parent dogs should be screened for goniodysplasia, an eye condition that can cause blindness.
 There is a low rate of hip dysplasia.
 The breed can be sensitive to anesthesia.